serverless/blog/posts/announcing-first-cohort-serverless-champions-2017.md

 [IMAGE]

-Horike started out as an electrical engineer, but stumbled into programming as he was writing a simulation for visualizing electromagnetic waves in college.
+Horike started out as an electrical engineer, but stumbled into programming in his last year of college as he was writing a simulation for visualizing electromagnetic waves.

 He stuck with software, and was one of the first people to start using Lambda when it was released in 2014.
 Even so, he found it tricky to get things deployed with Lambda then.
 A couple months later, when he heard about the Serverless Framework at a conference, he went all in.